HouseTrip/housetrip.github.com/_posts/2013-11-24-session-store-and-security.md

 you're asking for trouble.
 Hence, cookies are unsafe, and you must use sessions.

 One of the things that came for free on `rails new`, is a default session store, without any need to configure.
-And the nasty surprise is that this is one of the things you assumed that they were good for you.
+And the nasty surprise is this is one of the things you assumed that they were good for you.

 Rails cookie based session storage was introduced as the default in 2007, version 2.0.0.
-Previously the default (in version 1.2.6) was a file store, but was ditched for performance reasons (it's faster to avoid a disk access) and scalability reasons (different servers may not share the filesystem).
+Previously the default (in version 1.2.6) was a file store, but was ditched for performance reasons (it's faster to avoid a disk access) and scalability reasons (different servers may not share the same filesystem).

 Then it seems that a plain cookie is storing your session variables after all.
 Does it mean that session information can be modified as if we were storing our